 Periyar National Park

-Stretching between the hills of Cardamom and Pandalam, about 4-hr drive from Kochi, Periyar National Park, is the largest tiger reserve in India.
+Stretching between the hills of Cardamom and Pandalam, about a 4-hr drive from Kochi, Periyar National Park, is the largest tiger reserve in India.
 The vegetation in Periyar is dominated by savannah grassland – the perfect open habitat for spotting wildlife.

 Periyar is an important tiger and elephant reserve.
 A total of 35 Bengal tigers were recorded in the park during the 2017 census.
 The best time to see elephants in Periyar is the dry months of March and April, when the elephants congregate out in the open near the watering holes.